energywebfoundation/origin/packages/issuer/README.md

 sequenceDiagram
-  participant U as Device/Certificate Owner participant IS as Issuer participant I as Issuer Contract participant R as Registry Contract participant A as I-REC API participant DB as Database
+  participant U as Device/Certificate Owner participant IS as Issuer participant PUB as Public Issuer Contract participant I as Private Issuer Contract participant R as Registry Contract participant A as I-REC API participant DB as Database